4 Yoga Poses To Support Your Immune System

 Supported Fish Pose (Matsyasana)

-An invigorating restorative pose, supported Fish Pose opens up the heart and lungs, breaking up congestion in the lungs and sinuses.
+An invigorating restorative pose, supported Fish Pose opens up the heart and lungs, and is thought to break up congestion in the lungs and sinuses.
 When we sit hunched over our desks all day, our breath becomes shallow and stagnant.

 This is one of the best poses to access a deep diaphragmatic breath, and helps balance an agitated nervous system.
 Make sure you place your block at the bottom tips of your shoulder blades, and that your neck has a gentle natural curve with sufficient support under the second block.